mendsalbert/CrushCancer/README.md

 - Providing clear, personalized treatment recommendations.
 - Highlighting any missed screenings or necessary follow-up actions.
 - Leveraging advanced cryptographic techniques to maintain patient privacy and data security.

-### IPFS Integration

-We utilize IPFS (InterPlanetary File System) to store and share medical records securely and efficiently.
-This ensures data integrity and availability, enabling seamless access to patient records by authorized healthcare providers.

 ### How to Use